anni-hilation/Roblox_Phishing_Example/README.txt

 Educational phishing website example
 This cannot cause any harm due to the ngrok warning splash page.
-(unless you find a workaround, but im too stupid for that)
+(unless you find a workaround, but im too stupid for that) (or you target absloute retards, that works too)

 Setup needed:
 Python 3.14.0: